 What Are Broken Internal Links?

-A broken internal link is simply a link that points to another page on your site that doesn’t work.
+A broken internal link is simply a link that points to another URL on your site that doesn’t work.

 So, what causes broken internal links?

-Broken internal links can be unintentionally created for a number of reasons:
+Broken internal links can be unintentionally created for several reasons:

 • The page you link to doesn’t exist or was deleted